typesafehub/conductr-doc/src/main/play-doc/api/ControlAPI.md

 Field               | Description
 --------------------|------------
-address             | The location of a ConductR member. affinity            | The bundle identifier that references a different bundle.
+address             | The location of a ConductR member. annotations         | An optional HOCON string representing additional metadata that you may wish to associate with a bundle.
+Key names should be in accordance with the OCI image annotation conventions.
+Annotations relate to metadata that should be associated with a bundle, but is of no direct concern to ConductR itself.
+Note that while you may upload many annotations, only those annotations that are declared by ConductR core's `conductr.control-server.core-annotation-paths` will be included here (which, by default, is just `com.lightbend.conductr.application-ids`) affinity            | The bundle identifier that references a different bundle.
 If specified, the current bundle will be run on the same host where the specified bundle is currently running. bindPort            | The network port that is used by a bundle component to bind to an interface.
 This may be the same value as the `hostPort` when running outside of a container. bindProtocol        | The network protocol that is used by a bundle component to bind to an interface.